OpenSextant/Xponents/BUILD.md

 Additionally, to build in full, XText project needs to be updated if you want to make the distribution to include all the demos and Examples (in ./Examples).
 For that we'd use `ant build build-examples`

-4. Build a full Gazetteer from scratch.

-`./solr/README.md` captures all the mechanics of building the Gazettter from checkout.

 5. Distribution and Packaging: `ant dist`